LeoBarmez/PersonalWebPage/README.md

 # PersonalWebPage

-I will use this repository as a back up where I will safe the lastest and cleanest versions of my new web page.
-Its the first time I use HTML so in case I mess things up.
+I will use this repository as a backup where I will save the latest and cleanest versions of my new web page.
+It's the first time I use HTML, so in case I mess things up, I'll have a working version to fall back on.

+## Version History

+### Version 2 - CV Integration
+In version 2, I've added a complete CV section where I'll be showcasing my professional trajectory, education, languages, and technical skills.
+The CV section includes:

+- **Professional Experience**: Detailed work history and responsibilities
+- **Education**: Academic background and qualifications
+- **Technical Skills**: Programming languages, tools, and technologies
+- **Languages**: Proficiency levels in different languages

+**Note**: The current content is placeholder data that needs to be customized with my actual information.
+The initial code structure was developed with assistance from Claude AI to ensure a solid foundation and best practices.

+## Features
+- Responsive design for all devices
+- Modern CSS styling with gradient effects
+- Clean and professional layout
+- Easy to maintain and update

+## Technologies Used
+- HTML5
+- CSS3
+- Responsive design principles

+## Future Updates
+- Version 3: Portfolio section with project showcases
+- Version 4: Contact form integration
+- Version 5: Interactive elements and animations